unoplatform/uno.toolkit.ui/doc/getting-started.md

     </Application>
     ```

-    > [!TIP]
-    > Uno Toolkit also provides Material Design styles for all of its components.
+> **NOTE**: Uno Toolkit also provides Material Design styles for all of its components.
 These optional styles are packaged in a separate NuGet package.
 Refer to the [Uno Toolkit Material Library](material/getting-started-material.md) guide for more information.